kriziaolitoquit/cpst-342-group-web-application-project-claire-krizia-wendell/README.md

   3. A database of places that sell a particular book and has all the prices that sell that book.

 - Describe the need and purpose of the application

+  - A digital library where you can rent both digital and physical books for certain periods of time.

+  - A marketplace to buy and sell new and used books.

+  - A database of places that sell a particular book and has all the prices that sell that book.

 - Intended target audience
+  - A place like an app like Chegg and book scouter that caters to all   readers instead of just students.

+  - It would offer a vast variety of books for reading throughout the day and the best times at night.

 - Identify the various pages your application will have and describe what users will be able to accomplish

+    - Homepage – audience will be able to see different categories.
+This  includes the following:

+    - Format - easy search on what kind of book the reader needed.

+      1. Paperback

+      2. Hardcover

+      3. Online Edition

+      4. Rent/Buy

+    - Books – easy search on what type of book the reader wants.

+      1. Academic Books

+      2. Fiction

+      3. Non-Fiction

+    - About Us

+      1. How we come up with this website

+      2. Contact details

+      3. Work hours operation

+  - Search Engine – enables customers to locate books via authors, title, departments

 - Identify three goals of the application
     1. Provide the public with the widest collection of books and reading materials from physical to digital collections.